Should Social Media Be Banned For Under 18?

 Q: Why do proponents argue for a ban?

-A: Proponents believe that social media can harm young people’s mental health and make them more susceptible to cyberbullying.
+A: Proponents believe that social media can have detrimental effects on young people’s mental health and well-being, including feelings of loneliness, depression, and anxiety.

 Q: What do opponents argue?

-A: Opponents argue that social media provides valuable opportunities for learning, self-expression, and connection, and that a ban would infringe on freedom of speech.
+A: Opponents argue that a ban would infringe on freedom of speech and expression, and that social media can provide valuable opportunities for learning, connection, and self-expression.

 In conclusion, the question of whether social media should be banned for those under 18 is a complex one.
-While there are valid concerns about its potential negative effects, it is important to strike a balance between protecting young people and allowing them to benefit from the opportunities that social media can offer.
-Education, parental guidance, and responsible use of social media may be more effective approaches to address the concerns associated with it.
+While there are valid concerns about its potential negative effects, it is important to consider the benefits it can offer.
+Perhaps the solution lies in finding a balance, with stricter regulations, education on responsible social media use, and increased support systems to protect young people from the potential harms.